Table of Contents Show

 If you’re in the market for a home, you’ve probably heard of the Fair Housing Act.
 This law was first passed in 1968 to prevent landlords and sellers from discriminating against individuals based on race, color, religion, or national origin.
-It was later amended over the years also to include protection against discrimination based on gender, sex, disability, or familial status.
-The law was something of a milestone when it passed and guarantees that no one can be turned away by a seller or landlord based on their attributes, at least not without facing legal consequences.
+It was later amended to include protection against discrimination based on gender, sex, disability, or familial status.
+The law was a milestone when it passed and guarantees that no one can be turned away by a seller or landlord based on their attributes, not without facing legal consequences.

 However, as a buyer, it might come as a surprise to know that the Fair Housing Act will impact your home search.
 Mainly in what an agent can or can’t do for you.
 Let’s take a closer look at the Fair Housing Act and see how it affects you as a buyer.

 Fair Housing Act LawsFair Housing Act Laws